Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 <Constant name="copilot" /> can currently be found in the [<Constant name="cloud_ide" />](/docs/cloud/dbt-cloud-ide/develop-copilot).
 Future releases will bring <Constant name="copilot" /> to the [<Constant name="visual_editor" />](/docs/cloud/use-canvas) and even more parts of the <Constant name="cloud" /> application.

-To use <Constant name="copilot" />, you must have a <Constant name="cloud" /> [Enterprise account](https://www.getdbt.com/contact) and administrative privileges to opt-in to the feature for your team.
+To use <Constant name="copilot" />, you must have a <Constant name="cloud" /> [Starter, Enterprise, or Enterprise plus account](https://www.getdbt.com/contact) and administrative privileges to opt-in to the feature for your team.

 </Expandable>